dustmodebros/mnist_in_Java/README.md

 ### Training

-The model is trained using the MNIST training set, and you can monitor the training progress in the console output.
+The model is trained using the MNIST training set, and you can monitor the training progress in the console output via .

 ### Evaluation

 After training, the model is evaluated using the MNIST test set, and accuracy metrics are printed to the console.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss any improvements.

-### Steps to Contribute

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License
+## Future plans

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+1. Add a convolutional stage
+2. Explore visualising cost graph
+3. Add ability to load existing weights
 ## Acknowledgments

 - Special thanks to Yann LeCun and the MNIST dataset contributors for providing the dataset.